git-srinath/DMS3.0/backend/modules/mapper/python_conversion_archive/SESSION_FIXES_SUMMARY.md

 SELECT sequence_name FROM user_sequences WHERE sequence_name LIKE 'DW%SEQ';

--- If using multi-schema setup, grant permissions GRANT SELECT ON DWT.DWMAPRSQLSEQ TO your_username;
+-- If using multi-schema setup, grant permissions GRANT SELECT ON DWT.DMS_MAPRSQLSEQ TO your_username;
-GRANT SELECT ON DWT.DWMAPRSEQ TO your_username;
+GRANT SELECT ON DWT.DMS_MAPRSEQ TO your_username;
-GRANT SELECT ON DWT.DWMAPRDTLSEQ TO your_username;
+GRANT SELECT ON DWT.DMS_MAPRDTLSEQ TO your_username;
-GRANT SELECT ON DWT.DWMAPERRSEQ TO your_username;
+GRANT SELECT ON DWT.DMS_MAPERRSEQ TO your_username;

 -- Or create synonyms
-CREATE SYNONYM DWMAPRSQLSEQ FOR DWT.DWMAPRSQLSEQ;
+CREATE SYNONYM DMS_MAPRSQLSEQ FOR DWT.DMS_MAPRSQLSEQ;
-CREATE SYNONYM DWMAPRSEQ FOR DWT.DWMAPRSEQ;
+CREATE SYNONYM DMS_MAPRSEQ FOR DWT.DMS_MAPRSEQ;
-CREATE SYNONYM DWMAPRDTLSEQ FOR DWT.DWMAPRDTLSEQ;
+CREATE SYNONYM DMS_MAPRDTLSEQ FOR DWT.DMS_MAPRDTLSEQ;
-CREATE SYNONYM DWMAPERRSEQ FOR DWT.DWMAPERRSEQ;
+CREATE SYNONYM DMS_MAPERRSEQ FOR DWT.DMS_MAPERRSEQ;
 ```

 ---